 As a branch of psychology, Transpersonal Psychology is primarily concerned with the psychological understanding of the transpersonal, However, it also recognises the importance of a mutli-perspectival and integrative approach in which other disciplines are acknowledged to have their own contributions to make in our combined explorations of the transpersonal.
 These other disciplines include philosophy, psychiatry, sociology, politics, education, anthropology, history, literary studies, religious studies, biology and physics.

 Among the topics currently being explored by transpersonal psychologists and other transpersonal disciplines are:

-Transpersonal psychology is, in the broadest sense, a scientific enterprise - it is NOT a religion or ideology.
+In the broadest sense, transpersonal psychology is a scientific enterprise.
 Individual transpersonal psychologists may or may not have their own religious or spiritual beliefs, although most will be engaged in some kind of transpersonal practice (e.g., meditation, ritual, service, devotion, transpersonal therapy, reflective living, political action).
 Although there is currently a predominance of Buddhist-inspired transpersonal psychologists, other traditions are also well represented.
 These include Christian, Jewish, Sufi, Hindu, Shamanic, Taoist, Tantric, Magical, Gurdjieffian, Theosophical, and Agnostic.